FACT: Billions of sensitive records, including employee credentials and internal company documents, have been leaked to the dark web this year alone.

 Dark web monitoring is a service that helps organizations detect if their sensitive information, such as employee credentials, session tokens, financial records, or internal company documents, has been leaked or sold on the dark web.

 The dark web is a part of the internet that is not indexed by search engines and is often associated with illegal activities.
-Depending on the data source, It may require specific software or authorization to access.

 Dark web monitoring services alert organizations when their sensitive information is found on the dark web.
 This allows the security team to mitigate the risk before the data is exploited.

-RECOMMENDED READING: Is dark web monitoring worth it
+RECOMMENDED READING: Is dark web monitoring worth it?

 Who Needs Dark Web Monitoring Services?